hyperledgerkochi/KOBman/README.md

 Run the following commands on the terminal to manage respective environments.

-###Development environement setting up commands:
+### Development environement setting up commands:

 I) Install Commands

-a.This command will install versin :'0.0.2' of the environment 'KOBman' from the one of the github contributer's  namespace 'asa1997'
+a)This command will install versin :'0.0.2' of the environment 'KOBman' from the one of the github contributer's  namespace 'asa1997'

 > KOBman namespace 	-> "https://github.com/asa1997/KOBman
 > KOBman version 	-> '0.0.2'